BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/06_1_Sending_a_Transaction_to_a_Multisig.md

 > **TESTNET vs MAINNET:** On testnet, the prefix for P2SH addresses is `2`, while on mainnet, it's `3`.

 The _redeemScript_ is what you need to redeem the funds, along with the private keys for "m" of the "n" addresses.
-This script is another special feature of P2SH addresses and will be fully explained in [§8.1: Building a Bitcoin Script with P2SH](8_1_Building_a_Bitcoin_Script_with_P2SH.md).
-For now, just be aware that it's a bit of data that's required to redeem your money.
+This script is another special feature of P2SH addresses and will be fully explained in [§8.1: Building a Bitcoin Script with P2SH](08_1_Building_a_Bitcoin_Script_with_P2SH.md).
+For now, just be aware that it's a bit of data that's required to get your money.

 _What is a P2SH address?_ P2SH stands for Pay-to-script.
 It's a different type of receipient than a standard P2PKH address, used for funds whose redemption are based on more complex Bitcoin Scripts. `bitcoin-cli` uses P2SH encapsulation to help standardize and simplify its multisigs as "P2SH multisigs".